davidsekar/Redis-Xplorer/README.md

 # Redis Xplorer

-Redis Xplorer is a Visual Studio Code extension that allows you to
+Redis Xplorer is a Visual Studio Code extension that allows you to manage Redis values with ease.
+Using this extension, you can

-- Create/Edit/Delete multiple redis connection profiles
+- Create, edit & maintain multiple redis connection profiles

 - View Redis server connection information

-- Read, edit and save redis values
+- Read, edit and save Redis values from within VS editor with all supported language features.

-- Filter & focus on required cache items using text pattern e.g., `example*`.
+- Filter Redis keys & focus on required items using text pattern e.g., `example*`.

 ## Setup a new connection profile